 However, during the 3 months following the issuance of the Decree Nisi, neither party is free to lawfully marry a third party whether under customary law or marriage under the Act.

 • Decree and Right of Appeal

 A party to any matrimonial proceedings may appeal against the Decree Nisi before it becomes absolute.
 An appeal against a Decree Nisi must be filed within 3 months.

 Being a final decision of the High Court, the appeal is as of right by virtue of Section 241(1) (a) of the Constitution of the Federal Republic of Nigeria 1999.

 However, if the party fails to appeal against a Decree Nisi having had time and opportunity of doing so and the Decree Nisi is made absolute, then no right of appeal exists.

-By Family Law Team at Resolution Law Firm
+By Family Law Department at Resolution Law Firm